-Refer to note 3 - Material accounting policies, note 4 - Critical accounting estimates and judgments and uncertainty, note 7 - Investments in joint ventures and associates, note 13 - Goodwill and note 14 - Impairment to the consolidated financial statements.
+Refer to note 3 - Material accounting policies, note 4 - Critical accounting estimates, judgements and uncertainty, note 13 - Goodwill and note 14 - Impairment to the consolidated financial statements.

-The Company had goodwill of \$21.5 million and investments in joint ventures and associates of \$26.5 million as at December 31, 2023.
+The Company had goodwill of \$10.2 million as at December 31, 2024.
 Management conducts an impairment test for goodwill annually, or more frequently if events or circumstances indicate that the carrying value of goodwill may not be recoverable.
-Management conducts an impairment test for investments in joint ventures and associates if events or circumstances indicate that the carrying value of these investments may be impaired.
 Goodwill is tested for impairment by management at the cash generating unit (CGU) or group of CGUs level.
-Investments in joint ventures and associates are monitored and tested for impairment by management at an investment level.
-An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
-The recoverable amount is based on the greater of the value in use and the fair value less costs to dispose of the CGUs, groups of CGUs, or investments.
-The recoverable amounts were determined using discounted cash flow models or market-based valuation models.
+An impairment loss is recognized for the amount by which the CGU's carrying value exceeds its recoverable amount.
+The recoverable amount is based on the greater of the value in use and the fair value less costs to dispose of the CGUs or groups of CGUs.
+Management determines the recoverable amounts by using either discounted cash flow or transaction-based valuation models.